 Stelios Stavroulakis received his Diploma in Electrical and Computer Engineering from the National Technical University of Athens (2019) and is now pursuing a Computer Engineering PhD at UCI, under the supervision of Prof. Athina Markopoulou.
 His interest in Music Information Retrieval techniques during his studies inevitably led him to embrace Machine Learning.
 Stelios has worked on theory and applications of Reinforcement Learning, Combinatorial Optimization and Algorithms.
 His research interests mainly revolve around Game Theory and Multi-agent Reinforcement Learning.

 Balint Tillman (currently with Google) received his B.Sc. degree in Business Information Technology from Corvinus University of Budapest (2012) and his M.Sc. degree in Software Development and Technology from IT University of Copenhagen (2014).
 He worked as an intern during his studies at Corvinno Technology Transfer (Budapest) and he served as a teaching assistant for algorithm classes at ITU.
-Currently he is a Ph.D. student in the Networked Systems at UC Irvine working with professor Athina Markopoulou.
+In 2019, he received his Ph.D.degree in the Networked Systems at UC Irvine working with professor Athina Markopoulou.
 For more information, please visit his personal page.

 Anastasia Shuba (currently with Broadcom Inc.)

 Anastasia received her B.S.
 (2014), M.S.
 (2016), and Ph.D.
 (2019) degrees in Computer Engineering from UC Irvine.
 During her Ph.D., Anastasia has developed several tools for mobile privacy, namely AntMonitor and NoMoAds.
 For more information, please visit the respective project pages, or Anastasia’s personal page.